+4.2.2.
 Market price risk consists of interest rate risk as well as foreign currency risk.

 Interest rate risks are calculated monthly and submitted to the Board of Managing Directors by the department Risk Management & Control, Organization.
 All interest bearing assets and liabilities of the current year and the following four years are compared with respect to their interest rate maturity.
 As a result the calculation shows a different amount, which in form of an asset- or liability-gap de facto is subject to an interest rate risk.
 By means of simulations possible changes of the interest level and their effects on the profit and loss statement are shown.
-In order to limit the risk (negative change of interest income over a time-horizon of one year) a loss limit is defined as EURk 5000.
+In order to limit the risk (negative change of interest income over a time-horizon of one year) a loss limit is defined as €k 5000.
 This also corresponds to the allocated risk coverage amount for market risks within the quarterly risk bearing capacity calculation.

 To determine if interest rate risks need to be provisioned within the Accounting domain, a simulation is done as per balance sheet date.
 Here the internally established interest gap analysis is used as basis.
 The profit and loss contributions from closed and open interest positions as well as fictitious closing trades are discounted as per balance sheet date.
 They are also compensated with discounted future administration- and risk provision expenses.
-Since as a result there are latent positive valuation reserves the Bank does not need to take any provision.
-In order to limit foreign currency risks from open currency positions the Bank does spot exchange and forward transactions to convert cash flows in foreign currencies.
-According to the Bank's regulations open currency positions must not exceed the equivalent of one million Euro in any foreign currency.
-The foreign currency position results from all asset and liability transactions of the Bank, including derivative forward exchange transactions.
-According to the Bank's regulations derivative transactions may only be done for hedging purposes.
+Since as a result there are latent positive valuation reserves the bank does not need to take any provision.

+In order to limit foreign currency risks from open currency positions the bank does spot exchange and forward transactions to convert cash flows in foreign currencies.
+According to the bank's regulations open currency positions must not exceed the equivalent of one million Euro in any foreign currency.
+The foreign currency position results from all asset and liability transactions of the bank, including derivative forward exchange transactions.
+According to the bank's regulations derivative transactions may only be done for hedging purposes.
 The amount of the open foreign currency positions as well as the compliance with the aforementioned limitation are calculated and monitored daily by the department Risk Management & Control, Organization.
-Furthermore, a limit for losses from foreign currencies was set-to EURk 1,000 and is monitored by the Risk Management & Control, Organization Department on a quarterly basis as part of a foreign currency risk report and the risk-bearing capacity calculation.
+Furthermore, a limit for losses from foreign currencies was set-to €k 1,000 and is monitored by the Risk Management & Control, Organization Department on a quarterly basis as part of a foreign currency risk report and the risk-bearing capacity calculation.

-Market risk in TEUR Historical scenario VaR (99%) Hypothetical scenario VaR (99%)
+Market risk in T€ Historical scenario VaR (99%) Hypothetical scenario VaR (99%)

-Interest rate risk 2,423 3,974
+Interest rate risk 2.423 3.974

-Securities price risk 1,632 2,836
+Securities price risk 1.632 2.836

 Currency risk 50 63

-Total 4,105 6,873
+Total 4.105 6.873

-Limit 5,000 5,000
+Limit 5.000 5.000

-Utilization 82.11% 137.47%
+Utilisation 82,11% 137,47 %